rd-alliance/metadata-directory/standards/openPMD.md

 standard_update_date: 2018-02-06
 version: 1.1.0
 description: |
-  <p>OpenPMD provides naming and attribute conventions that allow the exchange
+  <p>openPMD provides naming and attribute conventions that allow the exchange
     of particle and mesh based data from scientific simulations and experiments.
     The primary goal is to define a minimal set/kernel of meta information that enables the sharing and exchange of data to achieve</p>